LAST DAYS! The exhibition will close at 10 pm on 8, 9, 10, 15, 16, 17, 22, 23 and 24 January.

 The exhibition will show Botticelli’s workshop strategy, laboratory of ideas as well as a place of artistic training, characteristic of the Italian Renaissance.
 It will present Botticelli in his role as a creative artist and also as a entrepreneur and master (capobottega).

 Arranged in a chronological and thematic order, the exhibition will illustrate Botticelli’s personal stylistic development, the connections between his work and his milieu, and his influence on his fellow artists.

 The exhibition will presenting a selection of masterpieces from prestigious institutions such as the Louvre, the National Gallery in London, the Rijksmuseum in Amsterdam, the Vatican museums and Vatican Library, the Uffizi, the Galleria Sabauda in Turin, the Galleria dell’Accademia and the Bargello National Museum in Florence, the Gemäldegalerie in Berlin, the Alte Pinakothek in Munich and the Städel Museum in Frankfurt.

-With the support of Natixis, Major patron of the exhibition
+With the support of Natixis, major sponsor of the exhibition

 Ana Debenedetti is an art historian and a specialist in Florentine Renaissance art.
 She is curator at the Victoria and Albert Museum, and has been responsible for the collections of paintings, drawings, and miniatures since 2013.
 She has published many articles and essays on Renaissance art, philosophy, and poetry, her doctoral thesis explored the relationship between early artistic treatises and the Neoplatonic philosophy of Marsilio Ficino in fifteenth-century Florence.
 She was co-curator of the exhibitions ‘Constable: The Making of a Master’ (V&A, 2015) and ‘Botticelli Reimagined’ (V&A, 2016).
 She recently oversaw the refurbishment of the Raphael Court-home to Raphael’s Cartoons-at the V&A and published a book on the subject, The Raphael Cartoons (Nov.
 2020).
 She is currently working on a catalogue of the French drawings at the V&A and a book, Botticelli, Artist and Designer (Reaktion books, Nov.
 2021).